 2021 has already seen a big boost for the ABS markets, notably in stark contrast to the EETC heavy 2020 market.
 This is despite several assets within these structures not performing well and continuing to affect the rating for the whole portfolio.
 Demand remains high, and we expect merging lessors will look to this market to help fund their acquisitions and build up their managed portfolios, which will be relatively new ground for the buyers (whilst many of those having sold or up for sale have already ventured into this sector before).
 High-tranche investors have been largely protected from the impact of non-performance through lessor actions so far, but as this space gets bigger, it is important to assess how new entrants would handle another market collapse.

-The Covid crisis has seen more than its fair share of distressed operators, though ultimately the body count remained lower than it should have been (largely thanks to government bailouts).
+The Covid-19 pandemic has seen more than its fair share of distressed operators, though ultimately the body count remained lower than it should have been (largely thanks to government bailouts).
 Some of those who sought protection have already exited, whilst others (such as LATAM and Aeromexico) are expected to follow Avianca's footsteps in early 2022.
 Overall, airlines will find themselves operating much leaner business models with fewer staff, fewer aircraft, and a lot more debt to worry about.
 2022 should hopefully see better things from household names like SAA, Thai and Philippine Airlines as they emerge from severe restructuring actions providing extreme government restrictions do not continue.